mtenorio50/ai-integration-portfolio/README.md

 ---

 ## ⚙️ Environment Variables
-Each task ships with a `.env.example`.
-Copy to `.env` and adjust as needed.
+Each task ships with `.env` and adjust as needed.

 ### Example (frontend)
 ```